heyitsaamir/blog/_posts/branded-types.md

 convertedDate =  convertToDate(poorlyNamedVariable); // type-safe but invalid
 ```

-Here, our code doesn't provide any typesafety that `userInputDateString` is infact an isoDate.
-It's a `string` so javascript and typescript are both happy.
-As you can imagine in a large scale application, if a developer is unaware of how `convertToDate` works, they are going to have to dive into the implementation and understand how the code works before calling it.
+Here, our code doesn't provide any type-safety that `userInputDateString` is in fact an isoDate.
+It's a string so javascript and typescript are both happy.
+As you can imagine in a large scale application, if a developer is unaware of how `convertToDate` works, they may feel the need to perform validation before calling the function to be sure that they are supplying the right type of input.
+Or if the function throws, then they would need to handle a validation error everywhere that this function is called.

-Is it possible for us to differentiate the types of `apiDateString` and `userInputDateString` such that we get typesfety?
+Is it possible for us to differentiate the types of `apiDateString` and `userInputDateString` such that we get type-safety?
 This is where brand types come in.
 A brand type adds another layer of safety to distinguish vales of the same data type.
 If we modify the above to something like this:

 ```
 function convertToDate(isoDateString: ISODateString): Date {